Ruslan-Cherniavsky/Ruslan-Cherniavsky/README.md

 - 👋 Hi, I’m @Ruslan-Cherniavsky
-- 👀 I’m interested in web application development
+- 👀 I’m Fullstack developer
-- 🌱 I’m currently learning mean stack
-- 📫 How to reach me Nalsurion@gmail.com
+- 📫 How to reach me ------> Nalsurion@gmail.com

 <!---
 Ruslan-Cherniavsky/Ruslan-Cherniavsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.